Font size: +

 • Does not owe rent or other amounts to the San Francisco Housing Authority (or any other public housing authority).
 Assistance will not be offered until the outstanding balance is paid in full; and

-• The total household income must not exceed 50% of Area Median Income (AMI) unless the family is already receiving assistance from the Housing Authority of the City and County of San Francisco or a different Public Housing Authority, then total household income must not exceed 80% of AMI.
+• The total household income must not exceed 50% of the Area Median Income (AMI) unless the family is already receiving assistance from the Housing Authority of the City and County of San Francisco or a different Public Housing Authority, then total household income must not exceed 80% of AMI.

 What is HOME-SF?